-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) MARCH 31, 2005
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) MARCH 31, 2005 (Amounts in thousands, except share and per share data)

 Employee benefits

 Defined contribution plan

 Eligible employees of the Company in India receive benefits from a Provident Fund, administered by the Government of India, which is a defined contribution plan.
 Both the employees and the Company make monthly contributions to the Provident Fund equal to a specified percentage of the eligible employees' salary.